Neural Tech Daily

 When you click an affiliate link on our site, the destination retailer (for example, Amazon India) may set its own cookies on your browser to track that you arrived from us.
 Those cookies are controlled by the retailer, not us.
 Their privacy policy governs them.

-We may also see a click count in our affiliate dashboard (without identifying you) so that we can confirm a link works and was used.
+We may also see a click count in our affiliate dashboard (without identifying you) so we can confirm that a link works.

-Our on-site search (Pagefind) runs entirely in your browser.
+Our on-site search runs entirely in your browser.
 No search query you type is sent to our servers, to a third party, or stored anywhere.
-The index of our content is downloaded once when you load the search page.
+The search index is downloaded once when you load the search page.

-We have no forms, no comments, no accounts, no newsletter sign-up on the site at this stage.
-The only way to contact us is by email to contact@neuraltechdaily.com or grievance@neuraltechdaily.com, which are normal email inboxes we operate.
+We have no forms, no comments, no accounts, no newsletter sign-up at this stage.
+The only way to contact us is by email.

-If you email us, we receive what you write to us.
+If you email us, we receive what you write.
 We treat it like any email: kept while we need it, deleted when we don’t, not shared with anyone outside the publication.

 Cookies

-See our separate Cookie Policy.
-The short version: we do not set cookies.
-Third parties on pages you click through to (Amazon, Flipkart) may set their own cookies — those are not ours.
+We do not set our own cookies.
+Third parties on pages you click through to (Amazon, Flipkart, AI-tool signup pages) may set their own cookies.
+See the Cookie Policy for full detail.

 Why we collect what we collect (lawful basis)